No products in the cart.

 Krav Maga is hands-on self defense intended to teach you defend yourself as quickly and efficiently as possible against real-world, modern attacks.

 Our total focus is self defense.

 In every class, you’ll practice striking (how to punch, kick, knee, elbow, etc) with as much power as possible, while keeping yourself safe.
 We’ll also cover a capstone self defense for the day.
 You’ll learn defenses against attacks such as strangulation, headlocks, bearhugs, fighting from the ground, wrist grabs, arm pulls, sexual assault, multiple attackers, weapons, and many more.

 Krav Maga Level 2, 3, and 4+

 Intermediate and Advanced Krav Maga are classes (Levels 2+) are available for our upper level students.

 What is Krav Maga?

 Krav Maga is an Israeli self-defense system based on fast, easy-to-learn responses to common, real-world attacks.
-It draws on techniques from other martial arts and combat sports such as Muay Thai kickboxing, Jiu Jitsu, Karate, Wrestling, and Boxing and combines them with an emphasis on home defense, sexual assault prevention, and surprise attacks.
+It draws on techniques from other martial arts and combat sports such as Muay Thai, kickboxing, Brazilian Jiu Jitsu, Karate, Wrestling, and Boxing and combines them with an emphasis on home defense, sexual assault prevention, multiple attackers, attacks with modern weapons, and surprise attacks.